damianoneill/healthbot/docs/kafka.md

 ![Kafka Egest](assets/kafka/kafka-egest.png)

-To configure Healthbot to publish notifications to Kafka there are a few Kafka concepts that we need to understand.
+To configure Healthbot to publish notifications to Kafka, there are a few Kafka concepts that we need to understand.

 ### Kafka overview